Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Our Updated Testing System

 We recently decided it was time to update our obstacle avoidance tests.
-With the rapid advancements in robot vacuum technology, we felt our previous tests were no longer challenging enough.
-So, we revamped the tests to push these machines even further.
+With rapid advancements in robot vacuum technology, our previous tests were no longer challenging enough, so we revamped them to push these machines further.

 Four unique images of robot vacuum obstacle avoidance tests at Vacuum Wars.